-Legislation has been introduced that would:
+Legislation has been introduced that would do the following:

 - Prohibit professionals from identifying themselves as holding a professional certification like CCC-A or CCC-SLP.
-This language may be detrimental to voluntary certifications that are not required to practice an occupation in any state but demonstrate an individual’s professional knowledge and competence in a field.
+This language may be detrimental to voluntary certifications that are not required to practice an occupation in any state but that demonstrate an individual’s professional knowledge and competence in a field.

-ASHA's position and advocacy strategy with decision makers.
+- Read the full Issue Brief [PDF] on ASHA’s position and advocacy strategy with decision makers.